alongenosar/ios-sdk/README.md

 2.Add a swift class to the xcode project.
 This will create the necessary a swift section in the target's Build settings.

-3.Recommend to update Cocopods to the latest version.
+3.We also recommend updating Cocopods to the latest version.

 ```bash
 $ sudo gem install cocoapods